krzysztof-gzocha/swarm/README.md

 # How to start?
 - Install all required apps:
     - Docker
     - Docker compose
 - `docker network create --driver=overlay traefik-public`
 - Generate certificates (read certs/README.md for that)
-- Prepare users list in `users` file
+- Prepare users list for Traefik in `users` file
 - Run `docker-compose -f traefik.yml -f pihole.yml -f monitoring.yml up` to get all services running
 - PiHole admin panel password is "passw0rd", but that does not matter that much as Traefik will restrict access only by users you've mentioned in `users` file
 - Visit https://traefik.localhost/dashboard/ or https://pihole.localhost/
 - Visit https://grafana.localhost and import [this dashboard](https://grafana.com/grafana/dashboards/11467) to see stats from docker
-- Configure your router to point to Traefik, which will then distribute the request load to other services based on Host or other rules
+- Configure your router to point to Traefik, which will then distribute the requests to all services based on port, HTTP host or other rules

 # To do
 - [x] Add Pi Hole as DNS and admin web panel